Miss H Resa

 |Mrs K Driscoll||Teacher of Geography|

 |Mr A Dodsworth||Teacher of Geography|

 In Geography, we help students to make sense of the world around them by exploring a wide range of geographical topics and themes.
 We hope that students will develop an understanding that, while many aspects of the natural and built environment are shaped by people, some aspects of nature are wild and uncontrollable.
 We encourage students to think critically about the interactions between people and the natural world and think creatively about how we can address problems facing the planet.
 We support students to develop a wide range of geographical skills.

 Key Stage 3 Information

 In Year 9, students are expected to take a greater lead in carrying out their own research and investigations.
-There are six units: Coasts, Ice on the Land, Population, Development (with a specific focus on Asia).
+There are four units: Coasts, Ice on the Land, Population and A World of Contrasts.
 In the summer term all students begin the GCSE course and study the Living World unit.
-Students develop their fieldwork skills in a fieldtrip to West Wittering.
+Students develop their fieldwork skills in a field trip to West Wittering.

 Key Stage 4 Information

 The course builds on the concepts introduced during Key Stage 3.
 Students explore topics in greater breadth and depth.